RedHatWorkshops/openshiftv3-ops-workshop/managing_users_overview.md

 ## Step 3

 Now we will go through the steps of deleting a user.
-First step is to remove/lock the user account in the backend authenication method.
+First step is to remove/lock the user account in the backend authentication method.
 In this case, it is as easy as removing them from the file.

 ```
-sed -i '/^user1/d' /etc/origin/openshift-passwd
+sed -i '/^user1/d' /etc/openshift/openshift-passwd

-cat /etc/origin/openshift-passwd
+cat /etc/openshift/openshift-passwd
 demo:$apr1$tuMj6pjc$uHo8IoNUoK0mGx6omnI1l1
 ```